 Plan in Patterns.

 Keep it simple, sister.
 You can have your flavor variety and a lil repetition, too!
-Repurpose dinner leftovers for tupperware lunches, keep snacks the same across the board, or – my personal fave – pick out two options for each meal and alternate them every other day for just enough variety without any complication.
+Pick out two options of each meal and alternate them every other day, keep breakfasts and snacks the same across the board, or – my personal fave – repurpose dinner leftovers for lunches.
+These tips allow for just enough variety without any complication.

 Use Your Resources.